Amid tensions with China, Taiwan shows off military drones | Technology

 Taiwan displayed its self-developed drone technology Tuesday, amid rising concerns over China's threats to use force to assert its claim to the self-governing island republic.

-The National Chung-Shan Institute of Science and Technology, which develops military technology, offered a rare look at the Jian Xiang drone designed to destroy enemy radars, and other unmanned combat aerial vehicles.
+The National Chung-Shan Institute of Science and Technology, which develops military technology, offered a rare look at the Chien Hsiang drone designed to destroy enemy radars, and other unmanned combat aerial vehicles.

 A dozen of the single-use drones, officially termed loitering munitions, are carried on a truck.
 Launched with a built-in rocket, they are guided by a propeller engine before crashing into their targets.

-Any country that is “confident in itself'' will come up with strategies and develop defense technologies, said Chi Li-ping, director of the institute's Aeronautical System Research Division.
+Any country that is “confident in itself'' will come up with strategies and develop defence technologies, said Chi Li-ping, director of the institute's Aeronautical System Research Division.

 Unmanned combat aerial vehicles are “a future trend'', Chi said.
 “This is why we are doing research about it and laying out some strategies.”
 Taiwan's army began taking delivery last month of the first of 100 helicopter drones ordered from the institute.
 Chi emphasised their importance in relaying images to the army's command and communication systems for analysis and forwarding to combat units.